 3. Multi-Skilled and Add-On Electrical Training

-Are you already in a trade, say, gas or plumbing, and want to add electrical skills to your repertoire?
-You don’t always need to go all-in.
-Learning safe electrical isolation and basic wiring can make you more versatile and save you from having to call in (and pay for) a subcontractor.
+Are you already in a trade, or example gas, plumbing, heating or renewables, and want to add electrical skills to your toolkit?
+You do not always need to complete a full beginner package; targeted electrical training can make you more versatile, safer on site and less reliant on other contractors.

 The Qualifications: What You Need (and Why)